FudaWiki/fudawiki-files/hanafuda/video-games/web/marguerite.md

 title: Marguerite
 description:
 published: true
-date: 2025-12-03T23:44:39.862Z
+date: 2026-01-30T10:55:52.127Z
 tags:
 editor: markdown
 dateCreated: 2022-04-01T22:59:26.511Z
 ---

-_Marguerite_ (<span lang='ja'>Marguerite</span>) was a WEB game published in 2012.
+_Shiragiku Hanafuda_ (<span lang='ja'>しらぎく花札</span>) was a web game published in 2012.
 It was developed by Marguerite.
-The site went offline mid-2022.

-A mirror is still available [here](https://marguerite.gingerbeardman.com/Games/Marguerite_Hanafuda/) (with a blogpost about it [here](https://blog.gingerbeardman.com/2023/06/23/preserving-the-marguerite-hanafuda-browser-game/)).
+The site went offline mid-2022, but a mirror is still available (see [external links](#external-links)).

-## Available games
+# Available games

-The game was a collection of 9 different hanafuda games, of which 5 had customizable rules options.
+The game is a collection of 9 different hanafuda games, of which 5 have customizable rules options.

-### 2 players
+## 2 players

 * [Koi-Koi](/en/hanafuda/games/koi-koi)
 * [Mushi](/en/hanafuda/games/mushi)